jekyllup/jekyll-theme-massively/_posts/2020-04-27-a-few-weeks-in-covid19.md

 <img src="https://i0.wp.com/www.vima.co.za/wp-content/uploads/2020/04/image-1.png?w=1336" width="800">

-Finally, let’s look at all the provinces
+To understand the reproduction rate for the whole country, we must finally have a look at all the provinces and their individual Rt values.

 <img src="https://i1.wp.com/www.vima.co.za/wp-content/uploads/2020/04/image-2.png?w=1324" width="800">

-The above paint a new knowledge of how the pandemic is growing in South Africa.
-You can see the very steep decline just after lockdown and then the gradual increases after lockdown had come in and the different battles being waged in the provinces.
-We still have a while to go and what will become important is getting more public testing information.
+The inferences above paint a realistic picture of how the pandemic is growing in South Africa.
+You can see the very steep decline just after lockdown and then the gradual increases after lockdown had come in effect.
+This paints a clear picture of the different battles being waged in the provinces to keep this spread of the COVID-19 disease  under control.
+We still have a while to go and what will become important as time continues, is getting more public testing information.
 How each province tests is vital in us knowing if we can compare apples to apples or we are comparing apples and oranges.
 See this [great write up](https://ourworldindata.org/covid-testing) on Our World in Data that talks and shows visualisations about testing and COVID-19 across countries.
 We need to test more period.
-However, we need also to release our testing and screening information publicly so we can evaluate what is going on.
+However, we also need to release our testing and screening information publicly, so we can evaluate what is going on.

 ## Things to share